aliyun/terraform-provider-alicloud/website/docs/r/network_acl.html.markdown

 -> **NOTE:** Available in 1.43.0+.
 Currently, the resource are only available in Hongkong(cn-hongkong), India(ap-south-1), and Indonesia(ap-southeast-1) regions.

--> **NOTE:** After version 1.124.0.
-If VSwitch is bound, when deleting this resource, you need to delete the attribute `resources` in the template and execute `terraform apply` to unbind it before deleting the resource.

 ## Example Usage

 Basic Usage